25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 17. Mere Exposure Effect

-The more we get exposed to things, the more familiar they become and the more we tend to like them.
+The more we encounter something, the more familiar it becomes and the more likely we are to like it.

 Example